gnofth/PSB-IP-ML-Showcase/README.md

 Data of students studying in PSB Academy were collected through an internal survey, where different groups of the Introduction to Programming module had to create a supervised machine learning model to solve a binary classification problem (groups were allowed to choose any topic of their choice, as long as it used the provided dataset).

 ## Getting Started
-The IP-ML-Sample.ipynb file contains the main code with descriptions of the steps taken, as well as some explanations and recommended links for additional reading, targeted towards readers of the PSB SET E-Newsletter.
+`IP-ML-Sample.ipynb` contains the main code with descriptions of the steps taken, as well as some explanations and recommended links for additional reading, targeted towards readers of the PSB SET E-Newsletter.

 It is recommended to install Ananconda (Python 3.7 version).
 Alternatively, the .ipynb file can also be run in Google Colab.

 An installation guide (.pdf) to run .ipynb files with Jupyter Notebook (after installing Anaconda) is available.
-Anaconda_Installation_and_Usage_Guide.pdf was originally shared during one of the PSB SCS SC AI Focus Group Sessions(Python Crash Course #1, 17th January 2020).
+`Anaconda_Installation_and_Usage_Guide.pdf` was originally shared during one of the PSB SCS SC AI Focus Group Sessions (Python Crash Course #1, 17th January 2020).

 ## Dependencies & Requirements
 Python 3.7 and the following packages were used: